Bishop, California

-Bishop (formerly Bishop Creek) is the only incorporated city in Inyo County, California, United States.
-It is located near the northern end of the Owens Valley within the Mojave Desert, at an elevation of 4150 ft.
+Bishop is the only incorporated city in Inyo County, California, United States.
+It is located near the northern end of the Owens Valley in the Mojave Desert, at an elevation of 4150 ft.
 The city was named after Bishop Creek, flowing out of the Sierra Nevada range; the creek was named after Samuel Addison Bishop, a settler in the Owens Valley.
 Bishop is a commercial and residential center, while many vacation destinations and tourist attractions in the Sierra Nevada are located nearby.
 The city covers approximately 1.9 sqmi, making it the county's largest community by population and land area.

-The population of the city was 3,819 at the 2020 census, down from 3,879 at the 2010 census.
-The population of the built-up zone containing Bishop is much larger; more than 14,500 people live in a compact area which includes Bishop, West Bishop, Dixon Lane-Meadow Creek, and the Bishop Paiute Reservation.
-It is by far the largest settlement in Inyo County.
+The population of the city limits was 3,819 at the 2020 census, down from 3,879 at the 2010 census.
+Bishop is the main hub of the Bishop Micropolitan Statistical area where the population of the built-up zone around Bishop at the time of the 2020 census was 19,016.
+This includes the surrounding unincorporated communities of West Bishop, Dixon Lane-Meadow Creek, the Bishop Paiute Reservation, Rocking K Ranch, Mustang Mesa, Round Valley, Bishop Creek, Aspendell, Starlite and Chalfant Valley.

 A number of western films were shot in Bishop, including movies starring John Wayne, Charlton Heston, and Joel McCrea.